 Although creating abundance in your life is always uplifting, it can’t be at the cost of your spirit.

 You became an entrepreneur to fill your soul and make a difference in people’s lives, not to trade services for money.
+Consider these questions to ensure you are attracting your dream clients to your business.

 Is your brand professional?